 In order to help you on this journey, Write My Memoirs has assembled some time-tested writing hints.
 These are techniques employed by amateurs and professional writers alike.
 We’ve included ideas for how to get started, break through writer’s block and make writing come to you more naturally.

-Look at your memoir as a project that may take you several weeks or months.
+Look at your memoir as a project that may take you several weeks, months or even years.
 Different people respond to different types of motivation.
 Although we believe it’s not a good idea to pressure yourself to write a certain amount each day, it is important that you write something—whether it’s an anecdote, a short memory or a full chapter—on a regular basis.
 Start with a simple topic that you know very well, such as one incident, person or period of time, and that should limit your anxiety.

 Make sure your desk, chair and lighting provide a comfortable writing experience.
 You need to be comfortable for the memories to flow.
 Congratulations – you’re committed!
 You’re on your way!